mikejsavage/rssc/README.md

 [1]: https://github.com/mikejsavage/rssc-sendmail

-rssc will scrape a list of RSS or Atom feeds into an SQLite database and then exit.
+rssc scrapes a list of RSS or Atom feeds into an SQLite database and then exit.
 It is not designed to be used by itself - and users attempting to do will be underwhelmed - but paired with cron and a frontend of some sort. (for example [rssc-sendmail][1])